SiliconLabs/wfx-linux-driver/README.md

 However, you have to unbind/bind device in order to take into account any new value.

-Of course, you can also remove `reset-gpio` attribute from device tree.
+Of course, you can also remove the `reset-gpio` attribute from device tree.

 ### Loading PDS